 Do you know your child does not reach adult levels of visual acuity until they reach the age of 4 or 5?
 Without considering the after-effects, parents hand over smartphones to children for their own convenience to only find their kids addicted to phones.
-This practice needs to be avoided at any cost.
+Avoid this practice at any cost!

 - Raising a fragile generation